tempielackie-hub/calculator-htmlcssj/README.md

-This is made with HTML-CSS-JavaScript
+This is just an calculator i made with HTML CSS and Javascript The Buttons and the text display are created with HTML The Style for the calculator is made with CSS
-Remember that this is made by me credit me too
+The Behavior or function of the calculator is made with JavaScript